 - Can growing up with a toxic parent make me a toxic person in the future?
 And how to avoid this?

 Our family of origin has a significant impact on our feelings of self-worth, the way we trust and view others, and our outlook or view of the world.
 They create a level of foundation, so it makes sense that we can find ourselves getting caught or stuck in old patterns derived from childhood or family of origin.
 Sometimes, this even happens without our conscious awareness: it’s ingrained and normalized, and we just live in and continue to carry out that pattern until we somehow begin to see or feel that this pattern is affecting us or those around us.
-Prior to this level of awareness, growing up with toxic parents can in turn result in adult children selecting toxic partners or becoming a toxic partner or parent themselves.
+Prior to this level of awareness, growing up with toxic parents can in turn result in adult children selecting toxic partners or becoming toxic partners or parents themselves.
 It can also have a significant impact on their mental health.
 However, this can change.
 As adults, we can change this pattern of dysfunction and toxicity; it certainly does not need to be carried on for generations to come, simply because “it’s the way it’s always been” – there’s awareness now, resources out there, and lots of professionals ready to help you in breaking free of these patterns.

 It’s quite challenging to admit when there’s a problem or when we are responsible for carrying out patterns into adulthood and relationships with our own children.
 But what we need to realize is that it’s even more challenging to live with the repercussions and emotional damage that will continue to exist if we don’t take responsibility for our part as adults and the impact that we may have on our own children/relationships.
 If we believe that our parents were toxic and that our families of origin consisted of dysfunctional patterns, it is our responsibility to break this pattern, especially if we see any impact in our present relationships.
 Seek support, get connected to resources, and know that it is possible to end unhealthy or toxic generational patterns.